 Flood Warnings and Advisories

-The River Forecast Centre is issuing a High Streamflow Advisory for the South Coast and Vancouver Island including:
+The River Forecast Centre is issuing a Flood Watch for:

 Contact for Media Relations, Ministry of Forests, Lands, Natural Resource Operations and Rural Development:

 Tel: 250 356-7506